BenCaunt/CTRL-ALT-FTC/the-pid-controller/the-integral-term.md

 The Integral term of a PID controller can be thought of as an extra bit of "kick" that the controller needs to converge on its reference .
 Integration is the process of adding up all of the parts into a whole.
 In this case, integration is the sum of all of the errors over time.

 {% hint style="info" %}
 Integration is usually denoted by the symbol usually denotes integration '∫ '.
 This symbol is generally used to describe a function that gives the area under the line of another part.
-This may seem a little bit daunting to those without calculus knowledge, but trust me, it's straightforward in this context.&#x20;
+This may seem a little bit daunting to those without calculus knowledge, but trust me, it's straightforward in this context.
 {% endhint %}

 Traditionally in calculus, we are dealing with _**continuous**_ functions such as f(x) = x^2.
 In FTC, we do not have this privilege.
 We are instead required to use _**discrete**_ measurements.
 This means that we are getting new data at some intervals without having sizes in between.
-This, unfortunately, means that our integration will not be exact, and some approximations will be made. &#x20;
+This, unfortunately, means that our integration will not be exact, and some approximations will be made.

 ## How do we Integrate discrete data?